milesj/shapeshifter/docs/schema.md

 ### Polymorphism

 Schemas support a rudimentary form of polymorphism through relations.
-When an attribute is defined, for example `item` (which points to another record/schema), an associated `item_id` (the foreign key) and `item_type` (the name of a model or class) are also defined.

 The generated output would look something like the following.